 The list of things to do on Lake Atitlan is practically endless and each village seems to have its own specialties.

-All around the lake there are tremendous hiking opportunities, whether you are looking for a moderate walk with spectacular volcano views (Tzununa to Santa Cruz), want to climb to Indian Nose for the best sunrise view on the lake or tackle one (or all) of the volcanoes.
+All around the lake there are loads of great Lake Atitlan hikes, whether you are looking for a moderate walk with spectacular volcano views (Tzununa to Santa Cruz), want to climb to Indian Nose for the best sunrise view on the lake or tackle one (or all) of the volcanoes.
+And swimming, kayaking and paddleboarding are popular all around the lake.

 Maybe the most interesting part of spending time on Lake Atitlan, however, is simply being part of traditional life that continues in the Highlands in a way you just don’t see in most parts of Mexico or Central America.
 The Mayan Guatemalans around Lake Atitlan remain very much in touch with their culture, clothing and traditions, which is refreshing to find in our increasingly homogenous world.